atuttle/blog/blog/2021/lip-writing-testable-nodejs-code.md

 ---
 title: 'LIP: Writing Testable Node.js Code'
-desc: 'I''m stuck on a TDD JS issue, so here are the details.'
+desc: "I'm stuck on a TDD JS issue, so here are the details."
 img: /img/2021/ROAD_CLOSED_sign_on_WSMN_and_WSMR.jpg
 date: 2021-05-27
 tags: